ZJONSSON/clues/README.md

 That's pretty much it.

+##### global (optional third argument)
+The third argument is an optional [global object](#global-variables), whose properties are available from any scope.
+The global object itself is handled as a logic/facts object and will be traversed as required.
+Examples of variables suited for global scope are user inputs and services.

+`clues(obj,'person',{userid:'admin',res:res}).then(console.log);`

+##### caller and fullref (internal)
+As clues traverses an object by recursively calling itself each step of the way it passes information about `caller`,  i.e. which reference is requesting each property and `fullref` a delimited list of the traversed dependency path so far.
+A caret (`^`) in the fullref path  denotes a dependency relationship (through function argument) whereas a dot (`.`) signals parent-child traversal.

+The full function signature (with the internal arguments)  is therefore:
+`function clues(obj,fn,[$global],[caller],[fullref]) {...`

+and here is an advanced example:
+`clues(obj,'person',{userid:'admin',res:res},'__user__','top.child') `

 ### reusing logic through prototypes
-Since `clues` modifies any functional property from being a reference to the function to a reference to the promise of their outcome, a logic/facts object lazily transforms from containing mostly logic functions to containing resolved set of facts (in the form of resolved promises).
+Since `clues` modifies any object property referencing a function to the promise of the outcome, a logic/facts object lazily transforms from containing mostly logic functions to containing resolved set of facts (in the form of resolved promises).

 An entirely fresh logic/facts object is required for a different context (i.e. different set known initial facts).
 A common pattern is to define all logic in a static object (as the prototype) and then only provide instances of this logic/facts object to the `clues` function, each time a new context is required.
 This way, the original logic functions themselves are never "overwritten", as the references in the clones switch from pointing to a function in the prototype to a promise on its resolution as each property is lazily resolved on demand.